BesfortBunjaku/BesfortBunjaku.github.io/_posts/2021-09-05-git-tutorial.md

 Git is a version control system.
 Git helps you keep track of code changes.

-### 1. Git Install?
+### Git Install?

-You can download Git for free from the following website: https://www.git-scm.com/ To check if instalation was sucesfull,we can type the followin comant in console
+You can download Git for free from the following website: https://www.git-scm.com/ To check if instalation was sucesfull, we can type the followin comant in console

 ```console